tips raspberry pi beginner

 sudo apt-get upgrade

-Install a new software
+Install a new application

 To install new software, you need to know the exact package name